swade1987/simple-go-service/docs/kubernetes-execution.md

-# Deploy our application the cluster
+# Deploying our application to the cluster

 Now we have made the necessary changes to our Ingress, Deployment and Service definitions we are ready to deploy our application.